Parent and Carers Handbook

 We follow the local authorities (North Tyneside Council) term time calendar guidance.
 Please see the link for our academic calendar for the 2025 - 2026 school year:

 Please see our yearly activity planner.
 Please note that days and times may change but we will always notify parents / carers as soon as possible if this is the case.
-Christmas activity days and times will be sent out after the October Half Term holidays.
+Christmas activity days and times will be sent out after the October half term holidays.

-Your child may be eligible for transport to and from school; however, please note that the school does not have any control over transport arrangements, decisions, or scheduling.
+Your child may be eligible for transport to and from school.
+However, please note that the school does not have any controlover transport arrangements, decisions, or scheduling.

-If you do not live in North Tyneside you will need to contact your local council to arrange these services as they may have alternative / additional requirements.
+If you do not live in North Tyneside you will need to contact your local council to arrange these services, as they may have alternative / additional requirements.

 We understand that ensuring your child attends school regularly and on time is a shared responsibility.
-We are committed to working together with you to support your child's attendance and to make sure they have the best possible educational experience
+We are committed to working together with you to support your child's attendance and to make sure they have the best possible educational experience.

-We use specific codes on our register
+We use the follwing specific codes on our register:

 / \ - Present

-O - Unauthorised
+O - Unauthorised absence

 L - Late ( Registered after 9.30)

-G - Family holiday not Agreed
+G - Family holiday not agreed

-M - Medical / Dental appointment
+M - Medical / dental appointment

 Reporting a pupil absence

-Please send in a message on your Arbor App or call the school to let us know why your child is off school or if they have planned absence.
-If your child does not arrive at school and we have not had a message from you we will send a message to ask why they are not in school.
+Please send in a message on your Arbor App or call the school to let us know why your child is off school, or if they have planned absence.
+If your child does not arrive at school and we have not had a message from you, we will send a message to ask why they are not in school.

 Reasonable adjustments